 Perfect Peak Venues Dog Friendly Property: Dale House

-This walks starts with a steep but rewarding climb out of Baslow.
+This walking route starts with a steep but rewarding climb out of Baslow.
+You will be greeted with spectacular views.
 Start up School Lane, then on to Bar Road, before the lane becomes a footpath and climbs up steeply through woodland.
 The woods give way to high hedges before you suddenly realise that views are opening up all around you.
 As you pass through a gate, take a moment to drink in the view of the valley below you and to the south, Chatsworth House, and the rolling hills beyond.

 Carry on climbing before taking the right fork to Wellington’s monument.
 The monument is dedicated to the Duke of Wellington in celebration of his victory at the battle of Waterloo in 1815.
 It was erected by a local man called Dr Wrench who felt the need to counterbalance the memorial dedicated to Admiral Nelson on nearby Birchen Edge (see below!).